zinic/abseta/gurps.md

     * Fission
     * Fusion

-The `Weak Force` noun is well known as being exceptionally dangerous to society.
-This noun is actively shunned and aggressively purged from all written material throughout history.
+**Usage**

 Knowledge and use of this ability requires:

 * **Hidden Lore - Basic Set pg.
 199 - 4CP.**
 * **Unusual Background: Knowledge of Weak Force Noun - Basic Set pg.
 96 - 10CP.**

-#### Meta
+### Meta

+The `Meta` noun is an esoteric noun that is uncommon in this era.
+Previous eras leaned heavily into the Meta noun.
+All modern knowledge of the noun is derived from previous era writings and relics.

+**Examples**

 * Gate
 * Enchanting